jaols/ADExportImport/ReadMe.md

 The order of the replacement content is important as you do not want to replace domain short name before the DomainLDAP.

-### Resulting `json` data file
-The standard file name is , but you may change this by using the script argument Some words on the resulting `json` data files.

 ## Down the rabbit hole
 Well some times you just need to dive in:
 - The member list for a group will be cleaned from non-existing principals before used in `Import-AdGroups.ps1`.